CWE-CAPEC/hw-cwe-sig/working-docs/transient.md

     microarchitectural state, which is impractical or infeasible for many vulnerabilities, including BCB.

-The objective of this document is to define **four** new CWEs that address the root causes of transient execution attacks, and with language that is sufficiently generic to benefit the entire CWE community.
+This document aims to define **five** new CWEs that address the root causes of transient execution attacks, and with language that is sufficiently generic to benefit the entire CWE community.

 New CWE Proposals
 --------------------------------

-### CWE-A: Transient Execution Exposes Data Protected by Hardware
+### CWE-A: Transient Execution

 #### Description

+A processor event or prediction may allow incorrect operations (or correct operations with incorrect data) to execute transiently, potentially exposing data over a microarchitectural covert channel.

+#### Extended Description

+When operations execute but do not commit to the processor’s architectural state, this is commonly referred to as *transient execution*.
+This behavior can occur when the processor mis-predicts an outcome (such as a branch target), or when a processor event (such as an exception) is signaled after younger operations have already executed.
+Operations that execute transiently may have microarchitectural side effects that can be detected using timing or power analysis techniques.
+These techniques may allow an attacker to infer information about the operations that executed transiently.
+For example, the attacker may be able to infer program data that was accessed or used by those operations.

+#### Relationships

+- Parent of CWE-B
+- Parent of CWE-C
+- Parent of CWE-D
+- Parent of CWE-E

+#### Examples

+1. Speculative Code Store Bypass (SCSB)
+2. Speculative Load Disordering (SLD)

+### CWE-B: Transient Execution Allows Access to Data in a Shared Microarchitectural Structure

+#### Description

-A processor event may allow transient operations to access data protected by hardware, potentially exposing the data.
+A processor event (for example, a hardware exception) may allow transient operations to access another user's data in a shared microarchitectural structure (for example, a CPU cache), potentially exposing the data.

 #### Extended Description